IGS/portal_client/README.md

 from multiple sources), when using portal_client in this manner, it uses a default set of protocols to download the data in the manifest.
 These protocols are, in priority order: HTTP, FTP, and S3.
-HTTP uses the http protocol for downloads of URLS starting with `http://`, while FTP uses the File Transfer Protocol for `ftp://` links, and S3 will fetch data from Amazon AWS Simple Storage Service (S3) buckets.
+HTTP uses the http protocol for downloads of URLS starting with `http://` or `https://`, while FTP uses the File Transfer Protocol for `ftp://` links, and S3 will fetch data from Amazon AWS Simple Storage Service (S3) buckets.
 If a download cannot be performed for a file with HTTP, and the file is available via S3 and FTP, by default, the client will next attempt an FTP transfer, followed finally by S3...

 ## 2. Basic invocation on Amazon AWS